Automated remote attestation for Linux machines with TPM 2.0.

 One CLI for your whole fleet.
 Manage from your laptop or enroll a Linux machine directly.

-Keylime, Linux IMA, and TPM 2.0 already solve hardware-rooted integrity verification for Linux.
-But deploying them means managing a registrar, a verifier, mTLS certificates, TPM quote schemas, IMA allowlists, and policy fan-out, none of which is operationally documented anywhere useful.
+Keylime and Sigstore are powerful attestation tools for Linux when used with TPM 2.0, IETF RATS, and proper CI/CD workflows.
+But deploying them means managing a registrar, a verifier, TPM-backed agent authentication, TPM quote schemas, IMA allowlists, and policy fan-out — none of which is easy or documented anywhere useful.

 Ratatouille handles all of it.
 Generate a policy from a known-good machine, push it to Git, and every enrolled machine is continuously attested against it.